ev3dev/ev3dev.github.io/docs/tutorials/connecting-to-the-internet-via-bluetooth.md

    7. Select *Connect* here.
 You can also check the box for *Connect automatically*.
         This way you don't have to connect manually after you reboot.
-        On the host computer it shouold look like this:
+        On the host computer it should look like this:

         #Picture
         {% include /util/screenshot.html source="/images/brickman/networking-my-computer-0-connect-selected.png" %}